-AF Summit — “Catheter Ablation of Atrial Fibrillation” will provide a comprehensive review of AF ablation and evolving therapies that are changing the field
+AF Summit — “Catheter Ablation of Atrial Fibrillation” provided a comprehensive review of AF ablation and evolving therapies that are changing the field

-Allied Professionals Forums (included in registration) — three complimentary forums will be offered: two for beginners and mid-career practitioners, emphasizing the basic and advanced concepts of EP and devices; the third, geared toward advance clinical care providers, offers a patient management content focus
+Allied Professionals Forums — three complimentary forums were offered: two for beginners and mid-career practitioners, emphasizing the basic and advanced concepts of EP and devices; the third, geared toward advance clinical care providers, offered a patient management content focus.

-Basic/Translational Science Forum (included in registration) — “Sub-Cellular Electrophysiology - Looking Inside the Myocyte” places a particular emphasis on sub-cellular structures and their role in arrhythmia genesis
+Basic/Translational Science Forum — “Sub-Cellular Electrophysiology - Looking Inside the Myocyte” placed a particular emphasis on sub-cellular structures and their role in arrhythmia genesis

-Lead & Device Management Summit — explores the past, present, and future of Lead and Device Management, with a focus on CIED treatment and troubleshooting techniques
+Lead & Device Management Summit — explored the past, present, and future of Lead and Device Management, with a focus on CIED treatment and troubleshooting techniques

-Joint Sessions — now in the fifth year, these collaborative sessions provide an ongoing opportunity for societies/associations in the heart rhythm community to enhance the overall quality and scientific excellence of the meeting through global exchange of ideas and best practices
+Joint Sessions — these collaborative sessions provided an ongoing opportunity for societies/associations in the heart rhythm community to enhance the overall quality and scientific excellence of the meeting through global exchange of ideas and best practices

-Mini Board Review Sessions — Attend the Mini-Board Review sessions on Saturday, May 10 to discuss complex questions from the American Board of Internal Medicine (ABIM) and International Board of Heart Rhythm Examiners (IBHRE) certification exams.
+Mini Board Review Sessions — held on Saturday, May, these sessions discussed complex questions from the American Board of Internal Medicine (ABIM) and International Board of Heart Rhythm Examiners (IBHRE) certification exams.

-VT/VF Summit — “Management of Ventricular Arrhythmias: Present and Future” will provide a state-of-the-art discussion regarding all aspects of managing patients with ventricular arrhythmias
+VT/VF Summit — “Management of Ventricular Arrhythmias: Present and Future” provided a state-of-the-art discussion regarding all aspects of managing patients with ventricular arrhythmias.